annotation/text-fabric/tf/docs/about/datasharing.md

 text-fabric bhsa --mod=etcbc/valence/tf
 ```

-or, if the module resides at a different backend than the main data:
+or, if the module resides at a different back-end than the main data:

 ```sh
 text-fabric bhsa --mod=<gitlab>yourgroup/yourrepo/tf